- How Sleep Works

 - Sleep Medicine

-Like the Allswell, the T&N Mattress from Tuft & Needle is exceptionally low-priced; the bed is currently sold for $595 in a Queen-size.
-The T&N is an all-polyfoam bed featuring a 3″ comfort layer with a ‘Medium Firm’ (6.5) feel.
+The T&N Mattress from Tuft & Needle is exceptionally low-priced.
+The bed is currently sold for $595 in a Queen-size.
+The T&N is an all-polyfoam bed featuring a 3? comfort layer with a ‘Medium Firm’ (6.5) feel.
 This surface is optimal for sleepers weighing at least 130 pounds, particularly side and back sleepers.
 A 7″ high-density foam base reinforces the bed and provides exceptionally sturdy edge support compared to other all-foam models.

 Tuft & Needle offers free shipping to customers in the contiguous U.S. The mattress is backed by a 100-night sleep trial and a 10-year warranty.

 Mattresses priced at less than $600 are fairly rare, and many are of subpar quality.
 The Allswell innerspring bed is a notable exception.
 Though it is priced at $345 for a Queen-size, the mattress offers comparable levels of support, responsiveness, and temperature neutrality as most of its higher-priced innerspring competitors.

 Conforming ability and pressure relief are two ways the Allswell stands out.
 In addition to its polyfoam comfort layer, the mattress has a cover quilted with soft, body-cushioning gel memory foam.